pbuckner/x-plane_plugins/XPython/docs/source/development/modules/menus.rst

  menus only.

-.. py:function:: XPLMAppendMenuSeparator(menuID) -> None:
+.. py:function:: XPLMAppendMenuSeparator(menuID) -> int:

  This routine adds a separator to the end of a menu.
+(Note Laminar documentation, and Laminar provided header file indicates this returns void, but actually, it returns the integer index.)

  :param int menuID: :ref:`XPLMMenuId`
+ :return: int index of of added item or negative number of append failed.

 .. py:function:: XPLMSetMenuItemName(menuID, index, itemName) -> None: